-Here are some great ways to save on your textbooks and get them for less:
+Here are some great ways to save on your college textbooks and get textbooks for less:

 1. Amazon.com and Barnes & Noble